 At this stage students have the ability to make impressive academic progress while learning what it means to contribute to the life of the school.
 Our rigorous program challenges middle schoolers and supports their growth through a rich and varied curriculum, which includes both Latin and a modern language beginning in Fifth Grade.

-Class sizes are kept small.
-Teachers, students and parents work closely together.
-Dedicated and talented faculty foster clear, thoughtful communication between home and school, forming a partnership that values educational excellence.
+Class sizes are intentionally small.
+Teachers, students and parents work together to achieve common goals.
+Dedicated and talented faculty foster clear, thoughtful communication between home and school, creating partnerships aligned around educational excellence and student wellbeing.

 Advisors monitor student progress weekly and maintain a close relationship with advisees, paying attention not only to academic achievements and challenges, but also to the development of study skills and of broader responsibilities within the school community.

 As part of a close and supportive community, students take the risks required to learn and grow into strong individuals.

 Focus Speeches: The entire Middle School gathers for a weekly Focus assembly.
 The assembly begins with several eighth-grade students delivering a Focus speech.
 From fifth grade on, students know that one day they’ll have their turn.
 They work with their advisor to develop ideas and to deliver a poised speech to their peers.